 In July 2021 the Board tentatively decided to propose several amendments to the clarifications made in January 2020.
 In particular, the Board decided to propose that if a right to defer settlement for at least twelve months is subject to an entity complying with conditions after the reporting date, those conditions do not affect whether the right to defer settlement exists at the reporting date for the purpose of classifying a liability as current or non-current.
 Additional presentation and disclosure requirements would be applicable in such circumstances.
 Furthermore, the Board tentatively decided to defer the effective date to no earlier than 1 January 2024 (from 1 January 2023).

-The amendments have not yet been endorsed by the EU.
 The Group will analyze and assess the impact of the new amendments on its financial position or performance.